GabrielCmrg/projeto20-repoprovas/README.md

 ## 🏁 Running the Application

 This project was created using `node` on version `v16.15.1` and `npm` on version `8.11.0`, so it is recommended to use this versions.
-It also uses `postgres` on your machine so you'll need to install that too.
+It also uses `postgres` on version `14.5` on your machine so you'll need to install that too.

 First, clone this repository in your machine: